(Disclosure: Some of the links below may be affiliate links)

 2. Choose the best model and deductible for you

 We have already talked about the insurance model.
 Most people should take the model that is the cheapest.
-If you have access to a family doctor that is recognized by your insurance, it is an excellent way to save money by choosing a family doctor model.
+If you have access to a family doctor recognized by your insurance, it is an excellent way to save money by choosing a family doctor model.
 And if you do not mind, you can save a lot by using a call center.

 3. Pay your fees upfront